Velocidex/velociraptor-docs/content/blog/2019/2019-12-31_digging-into-the-system-resource-usage-monitor-srum-afbadb1a375/_index.md

 Sometimes we need to determine which endpoint in our fleet has run a particular binary — perhaps with a unique name.
 For example, a phishing campaign might launch a trojan malware with a specific name.

-To simulate this I copied a binary to the user’s temp folder with the unique name “sdfjhsdfc.exe”.
+To simulate this I copied a binary to the user’s temp folder with the unique name `sdfjhsdfc.exe`.
 I then ran it for a while.

 Next, I created a hunt, but this time, instead of dumping the entire SRUM table, I filtered the results by the name of the binary.